karino2/nfiftest/README.md

 ### Example

-Just skim sample would be enough for most of C++ programmers (Especially if you already know Catch2).
+Just skim sample would be enough for most C++ programmers (Especially if you already know Catch2).

 [sample_main.cpp](./sample_main.cpp)